-Snow typically appears during the months of June through October, though cold snaps can occur outside these months.
+Snow typically appears during the months of June through to October, though cold snaps can occur outside these months.
 Most snow in New Zealand falls in the mountainous areas, like the Central Plateau in the north, and the Southern Alps in the south.
 It also falls heavily in inland Canterbury and Otago.
 While the coastal areas of the North Island may experience some frost overnight in winter, it very rarely snows there.